stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 my_url          <- paste0("https://globalcarbonbudgetdata.org/downloads/latest-data/",gcb_filename)
 ```

-`ekonomr` has a handy download function that wraps around base R's `download.file`.
+`ekonomr` has a handy download function that wraps around base R's `download.file()`.
+Because `download_data()` creates the folder from the file path `here::here("data","01_raw","GCB")`, it'll tell you if the path already exists or you had to create it.
+This also lets you know where on your device to look for your downloaded file.

 ``` r